Ederswiler: Economy

 In 2000, there were 13 workers who commuted into the municipality and 35 workers who commuted away.
 The municipality is a net exporter of workers, with about 2.7 workers leaving the municipality for every one entering.
 Of the working population, 10.8% used public transportation to get to work, and 49.2% used a private car.

 Religion

 From the 2000 census, 98 or 76.0% were Roman Catholic, while 14 or 10.9% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 16 individuals (or about 12.40% of the population) who belonged to another Christian church.
-7 (or about 5.43% of the population) belonged to no church, are agnostic or atheist, and 2 individuals (or about 1.55% of the population) did not answer the question.
+Seven residents (or about 5.43% of the population) belonged to no church, were agnostic or atheist, and two individuals (or about 1.55% of the population) did not answer the question.

 Education

 In Ederswiler about 30 or (23.3%) of the population have completed non-mandatory upper secondary education, and 3 or (2.3%) have completed additional higher education (either university or a Fachhochschule).
 Of the 3 who completed tertiary schooling, 100.0% were Swiss men, 0.0% were Swiss women.

 The Canton of Jura school system provides two year of non-obligatory Kindergarten, followed by six years of Primary school.
 This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
 Following the lower Secondary students may attend a three or four year optional upper Secondary school followed by some form of Tertiary school or they may enter an apprenticeship.

 During the 2009–10 school year, there were no students attending school in Ederswiler.
 As of 2000, there were 14 students from Ederswiler who attended schools outside the municipality.